Niels-vdb/monster-compendium/README.md

 ##### Working with CORS

-If the frontend you created runs on a different port than `:8000` (which it should because this API server runs on 8000) or 8080.
+If the frontend you created runs on a different port than `:8000` or `:8080` (which it should because the API server runs on 8000 or 8080).
 Or if the frontend runs on a different URL than `http://localhost/` (in case of deployment).
 You should update the `cors.py` file in `server/api/middleware/` folder.